 I used to get benefits.
 I do not now.
 Now the SSA is telling me I was not eligible then because I was a fleeing felon.
 What can I do?

-In some cases, the SSA will not suspend your benefits and will not seek an overpayment for the benefits.
+In some cases, SSA will not suspend your benefits or seek an overpayment for the benefits.
 These cases get "good cause" exceptions.
 There are two types of good cause exceptions:

 Found you not guilty of the criminal offense or probation/parole violation OR